datachefs/cdv-notes/pages/how/organizing/organizing.md

 creating a diverse community oriented ecosystem

+Harnessing the power of grassroots energy -- lots of crazy good content online -- eg, teachers showing cool interactive tricks out of Google Slides, or nail art, or crafts, or...

 Ideally the way it would work is: a pilot: 2-3 grassroots organizing groups, at least one of which has local/chapters in several states